Email FacebookTwitterMenu burgerClose thin

 Investing Tips

 • A financial advisor can help you create a passive investment portfolio that meets your needs.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you are looking for other sources of income, here are five ways to generate guaranteed income.